PriNova/codypy/README.md

 1. Run the script using `python main.py`.

-**Note**: Currently you need to set the path to the agent binary or the built script in the sourcegraph/cody/agent repository
+**Note**: Currently you need to set the path to the downloaded agent binary.

 You are now ready to use codypy!